-Haslemere and the villages of Hindhead, Beacon Hill and Grayswood lie nestled in the most southerly Surrey Hills, surrounded by beautiful countryside, verdant hillsides and protected habitats.
+Haslemere and the villages of Beacon Hill, Grayswood and Hindhead lie nestled in the most southerly Surrey Hills, surrounded by beautiful countryside, verdant hillsides and protected habitats.
 Much of the land is among the earliest acquired by the National Trust; a walkers' paradise.

 The town serves as an amenities hub in the wider three-counties area (Surrey, West Sussex, Hampshire).
 The hospital has a catchment population of 60,000 people and the railway attracts commuters from places as far afield as Petworth and even Chichester.
-The Leisure Centre is the nearest public swimming pool for Midhurst, Liphook and so on.
+The Leisure Centre is the nearest public swimming pool for Midhurst, Liphook and other neighbouring communities in the three counties.
 Fernhurst, Camelsdale, Lynchmere and Hammer are not officially part of the Plan area but rely on our supermarkets and facilities and are key parts of our community.